SLOW SANTORINI WITH KIDS

 Want to search for more?
 Just read the description to ensure they accept kids, as many on the island don't.

-As there are no specific kids activities on the island, I would not advise booking any of the tours.
-Most of these are for adults - meals on sunset cruises, horse riding on a beach, winery tours and the like.
+It can be hard to find kid-friendly tours as most of those on offer are for adults, such as meals on sunset cruises, horse riding on a beach, winery tours and the like.
 However, the Lost City of Atlantis is a 9D museum kids will love.